Medieval Studies courses

 History 263 Medieval and Renaissance Europe, 1000-1500 (3).
 A treatment of one of the most formative periods in the development of European culture and institutions, when strong monarchies emerged out of feudalism and a new religious vitality transformed Christian spirituality.
 These impulses are traced through the rise of schools and universities, the Crusades, and the role of the papacy as a unifying political force in Western Christendom, concluding with the late-medieval economic and demographic crisis and the break-up of the medieval worldview in Renaissance Italy.

 IDIS 206 Introduction to Medieval Studies (3).
 Interim, offered biennially.
 A classroom introduction to the skills that are specific to the interdisciplinary method of studying the Middle Ages, structured around a specific theme.
-For 2015, the theme is: The Medieval Book.
+The theme for 2017 will be: The World of the Troubadours.
 This course is mandatory for those students who have selected a minor in medieval studies, but it is open to anyone with an interest in the Middle Ages.
+Not offered 2015-16.

 Language courses: contact your medieval studies advisor for courses that fulfill the language requirement.